Last updated 5 September 2022

 When parents do not live together

-When parents do not live together, arrangements need to be made for the continuing care of their children.
+When parents do not live together, decisions need to be made for the arrangements and continuing care of their children.
 Parents and other adults responsible for the care of children are encouraged to make their own arrangements, as long as these provide safety for the children and the parents, rather than go to court.
 Parents can either:

 - agree informally